-WILLIAM GIFFORD died 1757

-HONOR GIFFORD died 1759

-GEORGE GIFFORD died ??

-HONOR FRYER died 1757

-WILLIAM GIFFORD died September 1788

-HENRY GIFFORD died 1794 (in Martinique)

-SAMUEL GIFFORD died 1797 (in Bermuda)
+WILLIAM GIFFORD died 1757 HONOR GIFFORD died 1759 GEORGE GIFFORD died ??
+HONOR FRYER died 1757 WILLIAM GIFFORD died September 1788 HENRY GIFFORD died 1794 (in Martinique) SAMUEL GIFFORD died 1797 (in Bermuda)

 The first William Gifford on the memorial was a member of the Gifford family of grocers in Exeter.
-His father, Thomas Gifford, was from Wellington in Somerset1.
-William was apprenticed to Anthony Viccary, another grocer, and became a freeman of Exeter on 13th April 17192.
-He is also listed in the 1723 Oath Rolls as a grocer3.
-He married Honor Hutchings at Moretonhampstead parish church on 5th February 17234.
-They had at least five children -Ann, William born 1728, John born 1729 (See his family on Memorial 45), George born 1735, Honor born in 1737 and Samuel born 1740, all baptised at one of the Protestant meeting houses in Exeter5.
+He was apprenticed to Anthony Viccary, another grocer, and became a freeman of Exeter on 13th April 1719.
+He is also listed in the 1723 Oath Rolls as a grocer.
+He married Honor Hutchings at Moretonhampstead parish church on 5th February 1723.
+They had had at least five children -Ann, William born 1728, John born 1729 (See his family on Memorial 45), George born 1735, Honor born in 1737 and Samuel born 1740, all baptised at one of the Protestant meeting houses in Exeter.

 The date of George Gifford's death is not visible on the memorial.

-Ann, their daughter, was married to John Fryer6, who had been apprenticed to her father and became a Freeman of Exeter of Exeter on 30 September 17542.
-No baptism records have been found for the children of Ann and John Fryer which suggests that they were baptized at a meeting house where the records have not survived.
-Honor Fryer who was buried here in 1757 was the daughter of Ann and John6.
-They also had a son, William, who became a Freeman of Exeter on 12 June 1790, by succession to his father.
-William was listed as a gentleman and was of St Edmund's parish2.
+Ann, their daughter, married John Fryer, who had been apprenticed as a grocer to her father, at Lympstone parish church on 27th September 1752.
+John became a freeman of Exeter in 1754.
+No baptism records have been found for any children, which suggest that they were baptised at a meeting house where the baptism records have not survived.
+The Honor Fryer who was buried here in 1757 was the daughter of John and Ann.
+They also had a son, William, who became a freeman of Exeter in 1790, by succession to his father, John Fryer, grocer, which suggests that John had recently died.
+William Fryer was listed as a gentleman, and was of St Edmund's parish.

-William, the eldest son of William and Honor Gifford, was described as a doctor of medicine when he became a Freeman of the city 23 March 17612, by succession from his father, after he had died in 1757.
-When he died in 1788 he was a resident of St Olave's parish, and his Will also described him as a Doctor of Physick (sic)7.
+William, the eldest son of William and Honor Gifford, was described as a doctor of medicine when he became a freeman of the city in 1761, by succession from his father, after he had died in 1757.
+When he died in 1788 he was a resident of St Olave's parish, where he lived in Friernhay, and his will also described him as a doctor.